unemallan/flo-hub/README.md

   sudo certbot --nginx -d flo-labs.com sudo systemctl reload nginx
   ```
+##### Make sure CloudFlare is set to use Full SSL instead of flexible, else https will loop

 ### Step 10: Conclusion
 Deploying a ReactJS application on an AWS EC2 instance requires careful configuration and setup.
 By following these steps, you can successfully launch your application and serve it using Nginx, ensuring a seamless user experience.